 Skip to Main Content

-GLBC 1200 - Creativity, Imagination, Innovation
+GLBC 1200 - Imagination, Innovation, Creativity

 Welcome to Webster University Library online and in-person

-Graphic of hands holding up a globeThis research guide and our website at http://library.webster.edu provide resources to support students in the Global Cornerstone seminar, Creativity, Imagination, Innovation.
+This research guide and our website at http://library.webster.edu provide resources to support students in the Global Cornerstone seminar, Creativity, Imagination, Innovation.
 (Instructor: Mary Baken)

 Please contact our Research Librarians or your Seminar Librarian for help with assignments for this course or any others.
 (See boxes at left.)